 BRAND PRESTIGE: There's no arguing that a Patek Philippe watch is bringing a lot of status to the table and is respected everywhere.
 In fact, the Patek Philippe brand is the 3rd most recognized Swiss watch brand in the world with only more affordable mainstream brands such as Rolex and Omega ahead of them.
 So, where would you place Patek Philippe in the grander scheme of things?

-WATCH COLLECTIONS: They make highly prestigious watches and are known in the watch collecting communities as one of the "Big Three" watchmakers which is comprised of Patek Philippe, AP, and Vacheron Constantin….and not necessarily in that particular order.
+WATCH COLLECTIONS: They make highly prestigious watches and are known in the watch collecting communities as one of the "Big Three" watchmakers which are comprised of Patek Philippe, AP, and Vacheron Constantin….and not necessarily in that particular order.

 BRAND MESSAGE: Their famous slogan from their iconic ad campaign goes: "You never actually own a Patek Philippe.
-You Merely look after it for the next generation."
+You merely look after it for the next generation."
 An ad campaign that they've been running for over 20 years, and for good reasons too.
 As weird as it sounds, their ads don't even advertise watches, they advertise family heirlooms that retain value.
-Patek Philippe watches can actually transfer value and oftentimes appreciate over generations.
+Patek Philippe watches can actually transfer value and oftentimes appreciate in value over generations.

 RESALE VALUE: That being said, let's discuss their resell value.
-Other than Rolex which holds the highest resale value in the industry, which can be attributed to the fact that Rolex holds the #1 position in brand value and brand recall compared any other Swiss watchmaker, but I digress.
+Other than Rolex which holds the highest resale value in the industry, which can be attributed to the fact that Rolex holds the #1 position in brand value and brand recall compared to any other Swiss watchmaker, but I digress.

-Patek Philippe has one of the highest resell values among their competitors.
+Patek Philippe has one of the highest resell values among its competitors.
 So there is much truth to their campaign slogan, it's an accurate description of their products.
 Patek Philippe arguably owns the top-tier of high-horology.

 NOTEWORTHY ACHIEVEMENTS: Vacheron Constantin was founded in 1755 and is to this day, the oldest Swiss watch brand that has been continuously in business.
 They had an 84-year head start over Patek Philippe which can give you an idea of just how old they are.
 That’s about 4 generations of watchmaking older than Patek and a lot can happen over a span of 84 years in the world of watchmaking.
 Recently they have taken the title for creating the most complicated watch in the world.